IBM-Cloud/bluetag/README.md

 #APIs exposed by service

-GET TAGGABLE
+bluetag-engine exposes a REST service to get a list of people who are in a 10 meter radius of the user passed in.

-Get list of people who are in a 10 meter radius around the user.
+Accessing the service:
 ```
 url: <prefix>-bluetag-engine.mybluemix.net/api/taggable/{username}
 method: GET